2016 One-Day Student-Centered Workshop on Innovative Solutions to Business Challenges Leading to Paid Internships

 Mariana Juardo Guedez

 Illycaffé (branded as illy) is an Italian coffee roasting company that specializes in the production of espresso.
-Illycaffé will present a challenge related to corporate ethics and sustainability of their supply chain.
+Illycaffé will present a challenge related to corporate ethics and the sustainability of their supply chain.

 Summary of Group Presentations

 To enhance the Illy coffee experience the Illy group presentations highlighted innovations in a number of areas, particularly in the use of digital technologies, the environment, design, and brand sustainability.
 They emphasized the need to establish a recycling program that would reward the customer by returning the used capsules to an in-store recycling center.
 Customers would receive discounts on their subsequent orders and, through greater in-store traffic, an increase in business would result.
 They also suggested introducing an ecosystem at home through the use of technology, such as an espresso wake-up app.
 They recommended greater use of the Internet, in particular Internet-connected sensors that control and collect data on all aspects of the use of coffee.
-To reduce the use of energy consumed by the in-stores espresso machines while heating water, they suggested the use of apps to remotely control the machines, turning them off at night and regulate the high water heating level in commercial espresso machines.
+To reduce the use of energy consumed by the in-store espresso machines while heating water, they suggested the use of apps to remotely control the machines, turning them off at night and regulating the high water heating level in commercial espresso machines.

 To enhance the in-store experience and highlight the company’s business and ethical values it was suggested to use Illy bars as art galleries.
 To connect Illy with the environment it was suggested to involve design leaders through environmental art installations, hold cultural events, invite writers, and sponsor cultural gatherings in the Illy bars.